Sathya-github-del/Backup-Partitions/README.md

     sudo python3 backup.py
     ```
 4. Follow the on-screen instructions to choose which partitions you want to backup.
+5. All files will backup to /sdcard/ (Internal storage)

 **Note:** Make sure your device is connected properly and recognized by ADB.